Aspects of the commuting graph: Simple groups whose commuting graph is a cograph or a chordal graph

-\begin{proof} Suppose first that $n=2$ and $q\ge 4$ is a power of $2$.
-Then every non-trivial element of $\PSL(2,q)$ has order $2$ or a prime divisor of $q-1$ and $q+1$.
-Also, the centralizers of involutions of $\PSL(2,q)$ are elementary abelian groups with order $q$, and the centralizers of other non-trivial elements of $\PSL(2,q)$ are cyclic of order $q-1$ or $q+1$.
-It follows that in this case $\PSL(2,q)$ is a CA-group, and so by Theorem~\ref{ca-thm}, $\Gamma(\PSL(2,q))$ is a cograph.
+Suppose first that $q\ge 4$ is a power of $2$.
+Then every non-trivial element of $\PSL_2(q)$ has order $2$ or a divisor of $q-1$ and $q+1$.
+Also, the centralizers of involutions of $\PSL_2(q)$ are elementary abelian groups with order $q$, and the centralizers of other non-trivial elements of $\PSL_2(q)$ are cyclic of order $q-1$ or $q+1$.
+It follows that in this case $\PSL_2(q)$ is a CA-group, and so by Proposition~\ref{ca-thm}, $\Gamma(\PSL_2(q))$ is a cograph.